shapesmusic/Shapes-Basics-Draft/writing/about.md

 #### Tactile Reading

-This sequence introduces a guideline for how your hands meet the keys, and uses that guideline as a basis for instrumental technique, and for fluent reading.
+This sequence introduces a guideline for how your hands meet the keys, and uses that guideline as a basis for instrumental technique, and for reading at the keyboard.

 Working with a fingering guideline is similar to bringing structure to your playing.
 It supports and enhances the feeling of playing intuitively, and it makes you feel more connected to the instrument.